APU Software

 The design of this tool allows you to very precisely target a specific average LUFS and dynamic range.
 Once the gain envelope has been optimized, you can playback the result in real-time while adjusting the character of the sound with the same collection of parameters from the compressor plug-in.

-Note: If you have already purchased the compressor in the past and would like to receive a discount price on the optimizer, please reach out using the "Contact the Developer" link on this site.
+Note: If you have already purchased the compressor and/or limiter and would like to receive a discount price for the optimizer, please reach out using the "Contact the Developer" link on this site.

 Walkthrough